DaAlbrecht/thesis-TEKO/content/Implementation.typ

 root of the repository.
 The image is tagged using the git commit hash available from the predefined environment variables #footnote( "https://docs.github.com/en/actions/reference/environment-variables#default-environment-variables", ).
-If the build succeeds, the container is pushed to the Github container registry.
-The Github container registry is used because it is free and integrated into Github.
-No additional authentication is needed to push to the Github container registry making it easy to use.
+If the build succeeds, the container is pushed to the GitHub container registry.
+The GitHub container registry is used because it is free and integrated into GitHub.
+No additional authentication is needed to push to the GitHub container registry, making it easy to use.

 #pagebreak()
-In contrast to the jobs triggered on push, the dependabot job is triggered on a schedule.
+In contrast to the jobs triggered on push, the Dependabot job is triggered on a schedule.
 The job is responsible for updating the dependencies of the microservice.
-Dependabot is a service, owned and built into Github #footnote("https://github.com/dependabot").
+Dependabot is a service, owned and built into GitHub #footnote("https://github.com/dependabot").

 #figure(
   image("./../assets/depbot.svg", width: 80%),